Trentino Booking Booking

 Suggestions

-Points of interest: spots where you might see marmots, artificial pond, Marmot Village playground, view of the Adamello Presanella Group
+Points of interest: spots with the possibility to see marmots, artificial pond, playground in the Marmot Village, panorama of the Adamello Presanella Group

 Safety information